The Todo Noise Application

 }

 And that's all!
-Our players are now fully functionnal, and their master chain can be controlled remotely from the controllers.
+Our players are now fully functional, and their master chain can be controlled remotely from the controllers.

 Let's now finish the project by enabling full remote control of any player client from a controller.